Senegal shuts land border with Guinea to prevent Ebola spreading

 By Daniel Flynn and Saliou Samb

-DAKAR/CONAKRY Senegal closed its land border with Guinea on Saturday to try to prevent the spread of the Ebola virus, which Guinean authorities say is suspected of killing 70 people in what would be the deadliest outbreak in seven years.
+DAKAR/CONAKRY, March 29 Senegal closed its land border with Guinea on Saturday to try to prevent the spread of the Ebola virus, which Guinean authorities say is suspected of killing 70 people in the deadliest outbreak in seven years.

 The discovery of 11 people suspected to have died of Ebola in Sierra Leone and Liberia in recent days has stirred concern that one of the most lethal infectious diseases known to man could spread in a poor corner of West Africa, where health systems are ill-equipped to cope.

-Senegal's Interior Ministry said it had closed the land border with Guinea in the southern region of Kolda and the southeastern region of Kedougou.
+Senegal's Interior Ministry said in a statement it had closed the land border with Guinea in the southern region of Kolda and the southeastern region of Kedougou.

-"The governors of these regions have taken all the necessary steps to implement this decision," it said in a statement published by the official APS state news agency.
+"The governors of these regions have taken all the necessary steps to implement this decision," said the communique.

-A spokesman for Guinea's government said it had not received any official notification of Senegal's decision.
-The extent of the epidemic is being exaggerated and only 19 cases of Ebola have officially been confirmed by laboratory tests, he added.

-"We've taken strict measures to stop this epidemic and there is no reason to panic," Damantang Albert Camara told Reuters.

-Senegal announced on Friday it would introduce sanitary checks on flights between Dakar and the Guinean capital Conakry, where eight cases of Ebola have been confirmed, including one death.
+Senegalese authorities said on Friday they would introduce sanitary checks on flights between Dakar and the Guinean capital Conakry, where eight cases of Ebola have been confirmed, including one death.

-West African foreign ministers said at a conference in Ivory Coast this week the Ebola outbreak posed a "threat to regional security".
+West African foreign ministers said at a conference in Ivory Coast this week that the outbreak was a "threat to regional security".

-If the 70 deaths to date are all confirmed as Ebola, it would be the most deadly epidemic since 187 people died in Luebo, in Congo's Kasai Orientale province, in 2007.

 The vast majority of the cases in Guinea have been detected in the country's remote southeast, near the border with Sierra Leone and Liberia.
 It took authorities nearly six weeks to identify it as Ebola, allowing the virus to spread.